From feeding our communities to protecting our environment, giving

 On October 16th, MWW participated in GLAAD’s Spirit Day and employees wore purple to take a stand against LGBT youth bullying.
 Spirit Day has been observed annually since 2010, and individuals, schools, organizations, corporations, and public figures across the nation show their support by wearing purple, which symbolizes 'spirit' on the rainbow flag.

 On May 22nd, MWW employees across all our US-based offices had the opportunity to donate $5 to the GI Go Fund and wear blue jeans to work to help support Veterans returning home from Iraq and Afghanistan.
 The GI Go Fund is a non-profit organization which assists returning veterans with their transitions back into civilian life.

 For the second year in a row, MWW has participated in the American Diabetes Association’s Tour de Cure, a series of fundraising cycling events dedicated to raise funds and awareness to help stop diabetes.
 In May 2014, our New York, Los Angeles and Chicago officesjoined the fight against diabetes and rode in their respective cities.

-Each Thanksgiving, MWW employees come together to help ensure that the holidays are memorable for families by donating items and helping to bag food at the Center for Food Action.
-Working to prevent hunger and homelessness and improve the lives of individuals and families living in poverty, MWW employees supported local families by packaging a total of 1,220 bags of food in 2011.
+For more than ten years, MWW employees have come together to make the holidays memorable for families in need by donating items and helping to bag food at the Center for Food Action.
+In an effort to prevent hunger and homelessness, and improve the lives of individuals and families living in poverty, MWW employees helped CFA prepare Thanksgiving meal packages for 11,200 of our neighbors in need in 2014.